COMSOC-Community/comsoc-website/docs/video-seminar.md

 The [COMSOC Video Seminar](https://comsocseminar.org/){:target="_blank"}, launched in April 2020, is an international seminar series on social choice taking place online.
 Researchers from all disciplines are welcome to present and attend.

-The upcoming events are announced on the [website](https://comsocseminar.org/) of the seminar.
+Upcoming sessions are announced on the [seminar site](https://comsocseminar.org/).
 </section>

 <section markdown="1">